In this article, I’ll show you how to deploy and configure Managed Service Accounts with Windows Server 2016 and Active Directory.

 To remove the Service Account from Active Directory, I’ll use the cmdlet below:

-To remove the account from a Windows service, I’ll run the line below (from command line) with the service name
+To remove the account from a Windows service, I’ll run the line below (from the command line) with the service name

 sc config audiosvr obj= test\Admin password=Password123